ndcornelius/python-EGEC/README.md

     $ git clone https://www.github.com/ndcornelius/python-EGEC

-Or else click <a href = https://github.com/ndcornelius/python-EGEC/archive/master.zip>here<a/> to download a zipe file.
+Or else click <a href = https://github.com/ndcornelius/python-EGEC/archive/master.zip>here<a/> to download a zip file.

 Then you can run the example files from the terminal with